When will I be advised of my fee information?

 Is my deposit a payment against my program tuition fees?

-Yes, your $500 deposit will be applied against your tuition fees reducing the balance you will be required to pay when the full fees are due on or before the 10th day of classes.
+Yes, your non-refundable deposit will be applied against your tuition fees reducing the balance you will be required to pay when the full fees are due on or before the 10th day of term.

 When is my deposit due?